AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-send-receive-messages.md

 - Extended messages.
 - Custom messages.

-This pages shows how to implement the funcionality of sending and receiving messages.
+This pages shows how to implement the functionality of sending and receiving messages.

 ## Understand the tech